ThomasCleary02/bee-swarm-afk-farmer/README.md

 - Simulates holding specific keys (`A`, `S`, `D`, `W`) for a configurable duration.
 - Simulates a left mouse click after each key press.
 - Runs in an infinite loop for continuous automation.
+- Ability to toggle automation on/off with the `F1` key only if Roblox is the active window.

 ## Requirements
 - Python 3.7 or newer
 - `pynput` library for simulating keyboard and mouse actions
+- `pygetwindow` library for detecting the active window

 ## Installation